layline-io/layline-doc/docs/01-quickstart/02-install-local.md

 ### Starting issues

-:::caution Issues when upgrading from previous version Should you be upgrading a previously installed version, there is a chance that you may encounter starting issues with the Configuration Server and/or Reactive Engine.
+:::warning Issues when upgrading from previous version Should you be upgrading a previously installed version, there is a chance that you may encounter starting issues with the Configuration Server and/or Reactive Engine.
 The reason being that there are still old configuration elements lingering around.
 The easiest way to fix the issues would be to follow these steps: